salva17ga/salva17ga/README.md

 - 👋 Hi, I’m Salvador Garcilita (@salva17ga)
 - 👀 I’m interested in sustainabiliry, data science and coding
-- 🌱 I’m currently learning about Machine Learning
+- 🌱 I’m currently learning about Machine Learning and Data Science applications for sustainability
-- 💞️ I’m always interested in projects that seek to apply data science to solve sustainability problems
+- 💞️ I’m always interested in projects that seek to apply data science to solve complex problems
 - 📫 You can contact me at salva17ga@ciencias.unam.mx or my Linkedin profile:https://www.linkedin.com/in/salvadorgarcilitaarguello/

 <!---